sayfessyd/sayfessyd/README.md

 ### In progress

 - <a href="https://www.assmajs.com">Assma</a>: Minimal JavaScript framework designed for educational purposes
+- <a href="https://www.piecex.com/source-code/Pixel-Image-Cropper-4896">Pixel</a>: Image cropper based on open source technologies
 - Airplane: Visual installation wizard that supports the most popular open-source software unavailable as a service
-- Lolly: Image cropper based on open source technologies

 ### 2021 - 2019